pkoryzna/monitoring_with_kafka_task/README.md

 ### Running

-Unzip the archive, `cd` to created directory and run the bundled launch script:
+Unzip the archive, `cd` to the created directory and run the bundled launch script:

 ```
 bin/producer -- /path/to/your/producer.conf